p-caixeta/Azure-ML-Training/chapters/ml_basics.md

 > **Machine Learning models** represents what is learned by algorithm from the data.
 It is also the set of weights or co-efficients learned from an input data using an algorithm.

 In the above example the model will be the values of `M` and `C` which are learned from a training data set using the algorithm 'y = Mx+C'

+## Regression Problems vs Classification Problems

+> In a **classification** problem, the outputs are categorical or discrete.
+Main algorithms: SVM and logistic regression
+- Binary classification (e.g. detect fraud)
+- Multi-Class Single-Label (e.g. reading numbers)
+- Multi-Class Multi-Label (e.g. classification between dogs/horces/cats and its breeds)

+> In a **regression problem**, the output is numerical or continuous.
+Main algorithms: Linear regression and Decision Forest
+- Regression to arbitrary values (e.g. price)
+- Regression to values between 0 and 1 (e.g. probability)